 CLIPCHAMP CREATE USERS PLEASE NOTE: you can't yet record videos directly in the Create editor.
 However, you can use Utilities to record a video and save it to your computer, then add it to a Create project.
-To switch between Create and Utilities, use the switcher icon in the top right of your Projects page.
+To switch to Utilities, use the switcher icon in the top left of your screen:

 How to record a video with Clipchamp Utilities

 First, go to Clipchamp Utilities at this address, then sign up (or log in if you already have a Clipchamp account):

 Once you're logged in, you'll be on the Utilities Dashboard, which looks like this:

 1. Click the red 'Make a Recording' button

 A prompt should pop up (usually in the top left corner of the window) asking if you want to allow "util.clipchamp.com" to use your microphone and camera.
 Click Allow.